meta-logic/lltp/README.md

 3. Petri-nets from the [Model Checking Contest](https://pnrepository.lip6.fr/mcc/)

 The collections ILLTP-\* and KLE-\* are obtained via the translations call-by-name, call-by-value [1] and Liang and Miller's 0/1 [2], applied to the problems from sources 1 and 2 above.
+Collection KLE-IMP-CONJ considers the fragment of intuitionistic logic with implication and conjunction.
+The above mentioned translations are used as well as the multiplicative translation that substitutes the intuitionistic connectives by their multiplicative linear version.
+This translation does not preserve provability.
+The directory ALT in this collection proposes an alternative translation for the non-provable sequent with a small set of bangs and/or additives.

 The collection [MCC](https://github.com/meta-logic/lltp/blob/master/petri-nets/MCC.tar.gz.1) (split into two files) was obtained by encoding the petri-nets from 3 using the ideas from [3], and finding reachable states